-Catastrophic ground cover collapse (CGCC) insurance helps pay for repairs when the ground’s surface abruptly collapses, causes a visible depression in the ground, and makes your home uninhabitable.
+Catastrophic ground cover collapse coverage helps pay for repairs to a home after it's made uninhabitable after layers under the ground’s surface abruptly collapse and cause a visible depression in the ground.

-Catastrophic ground cover collapse (CGCC) is a severe form of sinkhole loss when layers under the ground’s surface abruptly collapse, cause a visible depression in the ground, and make a home uninhabitable.
+Catastrophic ground cover collapse (CGCC) is a severe form of sinkhole loss when layers under the ground’s surface abruptly collapse, causing a visible depression in the ground, and making a home uninhabitable.

 Catastrophic ground cover collapse insurance kicks in when all these conditions are met:

-All Florida home insurance policies are required to include catastrophic ground cover collapse coverage.
+All home insurance in Florida is required to include catastrophic ground cover collapse coverage.
 It offers key protection when your home faces extreme sinkhole damage.

 Catastrophic ground cover collapse coverage is way more restrictive than sinkhole coverage.
 As we mentioned above, all four conditions must be met before your coverage can help out.
 Your home has to be so devastated by a visible depression in the ground that it’s legally uninhabitable.